-Ms. Brown became the Executive Director of RDN in August 2020.
-She is a graduate of CEGEP de la Gaspésie et des Iles and has worked in various roles at CASA since 2001 before becoming executive director in 2008.
-During her tenure, she led a significant expansion of program activities and service delivery at CASA for the benefit of the English-speaking communities along the Gaspe coast, particularly in the areas of health and social services, employment, and economic development (tourism).
-She has also participated on various provincial boards and committees including the Provincial Access to Health & Social Services Committee and is a founding board member for the Provincial Employment Roundtable (PERT).
+Ms. Brown became the executive director of RDN in August 2020.
+A graduate of CEGEP de la Gaspésie et des Îles, she began working at Committee for Anglophone Social Action (CASA) in 2001.
+She served in various positions before stepping into the role of executive director from 2008 until 2020.
+During her tenure, she led a significant expansion of program activities and service delivery for the benefit of the English-speaking communities along the Gaspé coast, particularly in the areas of health and social services, employment, and economic development (tourism).
+She has also served on various provincial boards and committees, including the Provincial Access to Health and Social Services committee, and she is a founding board member for the Provincial Employment Roundtable (PERT).

-Ms. Champagne graduated from the University of Victoria in Economics and Environmental Studies then moved to Quebec to complete Concordia University’s Community Economic Development Graduate Diploma.
-After co-founding a solidarity cooperative in Montreal, Ms. Champagne returned to Concordia to attend the Business Administration Graduate Diploma program.
-She has worked in sustainable project development, food sovereignty, and social economy organizations in every capacity from Executive Director to Volunteer.
-She is also a serial entrepreneur, having started her first business at the age of 8 years old.
-Today, you can often find Ms. Champagne attending cooperative Board of Director meetings and consulting with organizations in the social economy.
+Ms. Champagne graduated from the University of Victoria in economics and environmental studies then moved to Québec to complete Concordia University’s Community Economic Development graduate diploma.
+After co-founding a solidarity cooperative in Montreal, Ms. Champagne returned to Concordia to attend the Business Administration graduate diploma program.
+She has worked in sustainable project development, food sovereignty, and social economy organizations in every capacity from executive director to volunteer.
+She is also a serial entrepreneur, having started her first business at the age of eight.
+Today, you can often find Ms. Champagne attending cooperative board of director meetings and consulting with organizations in the social economy.
 In her spare time, she is a hobby homesteader, hiker, activist, and lover of all animals.